hjgong98/cmpm-121-f25-d2-hjgong/README.md

 step 9. custom stickers
-step 10. high resolution export step 11. tune default parameters change thick thin marker to an adjustable bar chance stickers to emojis add a stickers section (figure out how to import pngs as stickers) and add an option to add customized stikers clean up ui step 12. give users more control change marker color to an rgb picker/hex code
+step 10. high resolution export
+-- cleaned up ui again - click draw to use marker, click on stickers to use stickers step 11. tune default parameters change thick thin marker to an adjustable bar rename stickers section to emoji stickers and then make a png stickers section clean up ui step 12. give users more control change marker color to an rgb picker/hex code